mpataki/ansible-ha-nginx/README.md

     allowed_cidr: 192.168.1.0/24 # optional
 ```

-This product a subdomain like grafna.your-home.duckdns.org, for example.
+This produces a subdomain like grafna.your-home.duckdns.org, for example.

 ## Dependencies